Program Manager and Instructor

 MEDIA CENTER COORDINATORS

-My name is Sarah Ithipathachai and I am a freshman at UNC Chapel Hill majoring in Media and Journalism.
+My name is Sarah Ithipathachai and I am a sophomore at UNC-Chapel Hill double-majoring in Journalism and Communications.
 As the daughter of a Thai immigrant, I’ve learned that understanding and developing an appreciation for other cultures is vital to society.
 While I served as Student Body President of my high school in Greenville, North Carolina, I initiated the celebration of nationally recognized diversity months by my school’s administration.
-I have not yet traveled abroad, but hope that studying at UNC will soon give me the opportunity to do so.
-I am excited to work with Carolina Navigators to inspire children across North Carolina to travel and learn more about the great world we live in.
+I have traveled to London and Paris and expect to study in Thailand as a Phillips Ambassador before graduating from UNC.
+I am excited to work with Carolina Navigators to inspire children across North Carolina to travel and learn more about the great world in which we live.